MatthieuGlemarec/SolarCast/README.md

 ## Setting Up the Virtual Environment

 This project uses a virtual environment to isolate dependencies.
-To create and activate it:
+To create and activate it open the terminal:

 ### Step 1: Create the environment

--in the terminal-

 python -m venv venv **

 ### Step 2: Activate the environment

-# Windows
+-Windows
 venv\Scripts\activate

-# macOS/Linux
+-macOS/Linux
 source venv/bin/activate

 ### Step 3: Install project requirements